-There are multiple options as to how big we want the previews to be when they are generated.
+There are multiple options for how big we want the previews to be when they are generated.
 The bigger the previews, the longer it takes to generate and the more space they take up on the hard drive.

 I always generate full-size 1:1 previews on my desktop editing computer.
 For me personally, I decided that it is more beneficial for me to wait longer for 1:1 previews to generate so that I can use them repeatedly during my editing process.

 My import routine is simple.
 I start the import process in the evening by selecting the “Build 1:1 Previews” option, and then I go to bed.
 When I wake up the next morning, everything is ready for editing.

 However, when I am on the road with my laptop, I never generate 1:1 previews.
-The time constraints and my laptop’s lack of processing power forces me to use the Minimal option.
+The time constraints and my laptop’s lack of processing power force me to use the Minimal option.

-As I mentioned, 1:1 previews take up a lot of space on the hard drive so I cannot afford to keep them there forever.
+As I mentioned, 1:1 previews take up much space on the hard drive, so I cannot afford to keep them there forever.
 I use Lightroom’s option to discard the 1:1 previews after 30 days.
-Generally speaking, after a month the majority of my processing is done and I no longer need full-size previews for every image.
+Generally speaking, after a month, most of my processing is done, and I no longer need full-size previews for every image.

 Smart Preview Option

 The Smart Previews option in Lightroom was introduced a few updates ago to enable editing when the original RAW files are not in the Lightroom Catalog.

 I use the Smart Preview option extensively while traveling.
 For example, I often use Lightroom on the plane to organize my photos and do basic editing when the external hard drive with all the original RAW images is not connected to the laptop.
 In this instance, Lightroom uses Smart Preview instead.